The 2022 Travel Money Guide to Currency in Europe

 Using Your Bank Card in Europe

-Most European businesses are well set up to receive card payments.
+Most businesses are well set up to receive payments by three types of travel card in Europe.
 While bank cards are becoming increasingly easier to use in Europe, it doesn’t mean you should rely on them exclusively during your travels.

 It’s important to know about dynamic currency conversion (DCC) when using a bank card abroad.
 DCC is where the credit card processor, such as a shop or hotel, converts the currency and charges you in your home currency rather than euros.

 You’ll typically be asked how you’d like to be charged – in every case, choose the local currency.
 Otherwise, you may end up paying additional fees for the service, alongside the other bank fees.

 Debit cards can be used throughout Europe.
 Just beware, your home bank may impose high rates and fees if you use your card overseas.
 These fees might cover ATM withdrawals, overseas transactions, and currency conversions.